How To Grow Your Facebook Audience. 10 Ways that help grow and feed your Facebook fans.

 10 Tips To Grow Your Facebook Audience

-2. Find Out What Your Customers Want, this can change over time, so keep asking, keep checking, keep offering.
+2. Find Out What Your Customers Want, this can change over time, so keep asking, keep checking, and keep offering.
 Survey Monkey is a great way to create market research surveys for your audience for free.
 The free version allows your audience up to 10 questions anonymously if they want.

 3. Make Sure Your Facebook Message Is Clear.
 Would a new visitor who sees your Facebook business banner or page, know instantly what solutions you offer?
 Check out my post Create A Facebook Cover.
 Make any instructions on your banner or page clear.
-If you want your audience to sign up for your freebie, tell them to sign up.
+If you want your audience to sign up for your freebies, tell them to sign up.
 If you want them to click the link tell them in the post.

 6. Reward Your Fans by offering them fabulous freebies, lead magnets, and tips.
 Do things to thank fellow businesses who share or support your services.
-Don’t ever take for granted your audience, your supporters, your sharers, remember it is all about energy, give and take.
+Don’t ever take for granted your audience, your supporters, or your sharers, remember it is all about energy, give and take.

 7. Never Post Your Products Or Services onto someone else’s page, this is like trying to set up a stall in someone else’s shop.
 You may be surprised by how many businesses try and do this.

 8. Never Just Be-friend Someone to invite them to like your page, buy your product or come to an event.
-(This is a biggie on an average week I get at least 10 people asking me to friend me and immediately a minute or so after they invite me to buy something or like there page.)
+(This is a biggie on an average week I get at least 10 people asking me to friend me and immediately a minute or so after they invite me to buy something or like their page.)
 I now delete anyone who does this.
 I rarely accept friend requests for the same reason.
 It is very off-putting and definitely not great marketing or healthy network approach.

 10. Make sure you add all your business details to your Facebook page.
-Add your telephone, website, you can also add links to your different social media platforms.
+Add your telephone, and website, you can also add links to your different social media platforms.